Introduction to PostgreSQL Encryption

 Explanation:

-- In the above syntax, we use the create extension statement with pgcrypto command.
+- We use the create extension statement with the pgcrypto command in the above syntax.

 How is Encryption Carried Out in PostgreSQL?

-Different organizations deal with different types of data such as financial transactions, or we can consider medical records; this is very secure information we need to store into the database.
+Different organizations deal with different types of data, such as financial transactions or we can consider medical records; this is very secure information we need to store in the database.
 So security is the main thing for ensuring the security of data.

 PostgreSQL has a different encryption option as follows: